 When it comes to homework, it can help to think of yourself as your child’s coach.
 You can support your child by creating the right time, environment and approach for homework, but doing the work is ultimately your child’s responsibility.

 If you do the homework for your child, your child won’t develop important academic skills.
-He also won’t learn what to do when he’s faced with an obstacle such as lack of time, conflicting priorities or a task he doesn’t understand.
+She also won’t learn what to do when she’s faced with a problem like lack of time, conflicting priorities or a task she doesn’t understand.

 Being the coach might mean you have to let your child ‘fail’ sometimes – but remember that children learn from failure as well as success.
 What really counts is the attitude you both have to these failures.

-When your child does have homework troubles, try talking with her about what she could do better next time.
+When your child does have homework troubles, try talking with him about what he could do better next time.
 Always praise

-and reward your child for trying and for doing her best, especially on tasks she has found hard.
-It doesn’t matter if she hasn’t finished things perfectly.
+your child for trying and for doing his best, especially on tasks he has found hard.
+It doesn’t matter if he hasn’t finished things perfectly.

 Working with the teacher

 Try to set up a friendly working relationship with your child’s teacher.
 That way, you can easily talk to each other about your child’s schoolwork and homework.
 If your child is in secondary school, you could start by talking with her home-room (or home-group, pastoral or form) teacher or subject teacher.